Alcohol consumption and attributable harm in middle-income South-East Asian countries: Epidemiology and policy options

-Factors and policies which potentially explain the changes in alcohol consumption and related harms from 2010 to 2017 in 11 middle-income countries in the South-East Asian region (Cambodia, Lao PDR, Indonesia, the Philippines, Malaysia, Maldives, Myanmar, Sri Lanka, Thailand, Timor-Leste, and Vietnam) were examined.
+Factors and policies which potentially explain the changes in alcohol consumption and related harms from 2010 to 2017 in 11 middle-income countries in the South-East Asian region were examined.
+The countries are:

 Using secondary data from UN agencies, the researchers analyzed trends in alcohol consumption, alcohol-attributable deaths and the burden of disease.